Cycling: Barguil wins Tour's Izoard stage, Froome keeps yellow

 He reeled in Kazakh Alexey Lutsenko halfway up the Izoard climb while the peloton led by Bardet's AG2R team, at one point eight minutes back, started to close in.

-Barguil made his move with 6km to go but still had two minutes to make up on Atapuma, catching him with 1.4km left and leaving him behind inside the final kilometre.
+Barguil made his move with 6km to go but still had two minutes to make up on Atapuma, catching him with 1.4km left and leaving him behind inside the final kilometre to win the first ever stage finish on the Izoard.

+"I'm just living in my dream at the moment, it's just crazy," said Barguil, who also won the 13th stage on Bastille Day, the French national holiday.
+"After a lot of bad luck I've shown finally my real potential to everybody."

 Behind that Bardet launched an attack 3km from the finish but Froome and Colombian Uran stuck to him like glue.

-Briton Froome attacked next but couldn't stay clear and once they hit the final kilometre it was a battle of wills to the line.
+Briton Froome attacked next but couldn't stay clear and once they hit the final kilometre it was a battle of wills to the line at a vertiginous 2,360-metres above sea level.

+"I tried to distance Rigoberto Uran and Romain Bardet but it was almost impossible today," added Froome.

 Uran gave up two seconds and dropped to 29sec off Froome, but is widely regarded a better time-trialist than Bardet.